“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Everyone concerned with student accommodation is acutely aware of the danger of carbon monoxide poisoning and the importance of safe gas installations and appliances.
 Recent legislation has been concerned with improving the situation for tenants by placing the responsibility for gas safety on landlords, property owners and their agents.
 The legislation requires that all gas installations and appliances be checked annually by a qualified gas installer and a safety certificate issued to the landlord or property owner stating that all gas items are safe.
 Your landlord should have a Safety Certificate for your property.
 ASK TO SEE IT.
 If he/she is unable to produce one, do not take the property.

 Council tax payments are based on properties and not on individuals.
-If all the tenants of a shared property are full time students then the property is normally exempt from the Council Tax.
+If all the tenants of a shared property are full-time students then the property is normally exempt from the Council Tax.
 Student Services operates a system in the Greater Manchester area where the information is submitted directly to the council on your behalf.
 Please make sure that you keep your address details up to date.
-If the property is outside the Greater Manchester area you will need to request a Council Tax Exemption Certificate.
-Click here for more information.
+If the property is outside the Greater Manchester area you will need to request a Council Tax Exemption Certificate from the Student Centre.

 If you pay your rent weekly, the landlord must provide you with a rent book.
-This should state clearly the amount of rent payable, rent payment intervals, landlord's name, address, contact telephone number and any charges payable.
+This should state clearly the amount of rent payable, rent payment intervals, landlord’s name, address, contact telephone number and any charges payable.
 Avoid making payments in cash.
 If you do, make sure you get a receipt.
 Always keep a record of rent payment no matter which method of payment is used.
-If the period of your agreement includes college vacations, do not assume that your rent will be reduced during these times.
+If the period of your agreement includes any vacations i.e. the summer break or Christmas break, do not assume that your rent will be reduced during these times.
 Full rent will be payable throughout the year unless otherwise agreed.
 It will be payable whether or not you actually live in the property.
 Remember too if you agree to take a property for a specified period, you will be legally obliged to pay the rent for the whole of that period unless your agreement allows you to give notice and leave.

 If the landlord promises items of furniture or equipment that are not in the property when you agree to take it, be careful.
 These items may or may not arrive later.
 If you decide to take the property with the promise, sign your agreement “subject to the delivery of…” and list the items, or hand a separate letter to the landlord to this effect.
 Always keep a copy of any letters you send.